-UK-based soprano and vocal pedagogue (Royal Northern College of Music and Coventry University) Juliana Yaffé has established herself as one of the finest female song recitalists devoted to a genre of solo vocal recital last championed by the famous Dutch soprano Elly Ameling.
-The intimacy of poetic expression, and the subtlety of interpretation in Ms. Yaffé’s performances have won her acclaim from both professionals and audiences all over the world.
+New York City-based soprano and vocal pedagogue (formerly of Royal Northern College of Music and Coventry University) Juliana Janes-Yaffé established herself as one of the finest female song recitalists devoted to a genre of solo vocal recital last championed by the famous Dutch soprano Elly Ameling.
+The intimacy of poetic expression, and the subtlety of interpretation in Ms. Janes-Yaffé’s performances have won her acclaim from both professionals and audiences all over the world.

-In addition, her repertoire encompasses over thirty opera roles, having spent twelve years engaged in the German opera houses, most of the major oratorio solos, as well as a broad cross-section of the Italian, French, German and American art song literature.
-She is currently active in worldwide performances and lectures in connection with her foundation-funded Yiddish Folksong Project, as well as with English composer Tom Williams’ Meditations on a Landscape — written especially for Juliana — for voice, fixed media, and live electronics (New York, Leeds, York, Hull, and Coventry).
+In addition, her repertoire encompassed over thirty opera roles (having spent twelve years engaged in various German and American opera houses), most of the major oratorio solos, as well as a broad cross-section of the Italian, French, German and American art song literature.
+She is currently active in worldwide performances and lectures in connection with her foundation-funded Yiddish Folksong Project, as well as with English composer Tom Williams’ Meditations on a Landscape — written especially for Juliana — for voice, fixed media, and live electronics (recently performed in New York, Leeds, York, Hull, Leicester, and Coventry).

 She has been heard as a soloist in performances at the Brooklyn Academy of Music, Lincoln Center Festival, New-York Historical Society, 92nd Street Y, Symphony Space, Mannes College of Music, Steirischer Herbst Festival (Austria), and with Meet the Composer, INTIME International Symposium, Westchester Chorale, Concordia Orchestra, Colorado Springs Symphony, Brooklyn Philharmonic, Dallas Symphony, Oakland Symphony, San Jose Symphony, Florida Philharmonic, Istanbul Philharmonic, Orchester der deutschen Oper Berlin, Tokyo City Philharmonic, Orquestra del Teatro Colón (Buenos Aires), Orchestra dell'Opera di Genova, Orchester der Stadt Münster, Südwestdeutsche Philharmonie, Symphonie-Orchester Graunke, Munich, Alt-Wiener-Strauss-Ensemble, Vienna Operetten-Bühne, Orchestra of The 92nd Street Y, and Walla Walla Symphony.
 She has sung solo recitals in England, France, Germany, Italy, and Switzerland, as well as throughout the U.S.

-She is currently engaged in a global performance/lecture tour of her Yiddish Folksong Project (including exclusive performances of the arrangements by the late conductor-arranger Robert De Cormier).
-In 2019, she will release her recording of eighteen of the forty-two Yiddish folk songs arranged by De Cormier.
-The recording will be accompanied by the newly published anthology of the same eighteen songs.
-The Anthology, Volume I will also be the first-ever pedagogically conceived edition of Yiddish folksong arrangements intended for trained singers and voice tutors.
+Her global performance/lecture tour of the Yiddish Folksong Project (exclusive performances of the arrangements by the late conductor-arranger-composer Robert De Cormier) has brought her to the U.S. (New York, Portsmouth, Chicago, San Antonio), the UK (London, Leeds, Cambridge, Coventry, Manchester, Nottingham, Bristol, York, Bath, Wolverhampton, Rugby), as well as Warsaw (Poland), and Bratislava (Slovakia).
+In January 2020, her recording of eighteen (Volume I) of the forty-eight Yiddish folksong arrangements by De Cormier was released.
+The recording is accompanied by the newly published anthology of the same eighteen songs.
+The Anthology, Volume I is also the first-ever pedagogically conceived edition of Yiddish folksong arrangements intended for trained singers and voice tutors.

 Read an Interview with